defuncart/blog/_posts/2013/2013-11-27-vjing-using-vizzable-and-live.md

 title: VJing using VIZZable and Live
 date: 2013-11-27 22:00:00 +01:00
 tags:
-- Max MSP
+- Max
-- jitter
+- Jitter
-- Max for Live
+- MaxForLive
 - VIZZable
 - VIZZIE
-- VJ
+- vj
 ---
 [*VIZZable*](http://vizzable.zeal.co/){:target="_blank"} is a [*Max for Live*](https://www.ableton.com/en/live/max-for-live/){:target="_blank"} suite for video manipulation and live performance in *Ableton Live* 9.
 Originally based on Cycling ‘74’s [*VIZZIE*](https://cycling74.com/2010/11/19/introducing-vizzie/){:target="_blank"} package, in it’s latest version, *VIZZable* has been rebuilt from the ground up to take advantage of Cycling '74’s new environment *Gen*, facilitating very fast and efficient video processing on the GPU.